 - Accounting

-- · Project Management
+- Project Management

 - · Human Resources

-- Organizational Behavior and Leadership
+- · Organizational Behavior and Leadership

 - Marketing

 - · Business communication

 Students will complete an Applied Management Capstone project in the final year of the program.
 The project is an opportunity for students to develop a meaningful product as an accumulation of the course work and demonstrate their learning.
 For admission, registration or program information, contact Anne Ghinazzi, BAS Coordinator at 509.793.2322 or anneg@bigbend.edu.

 Students in the BBCC service district also have the opportunity to complete several different baccalaureate degree programs through Central Washington University (CWU).
 CWU delivers courses at BBCC via two-way interactive television with sites in Ellensburg, Wenatchee and Yakima.
-Students attending in Moses Lake can earn the following degrees, M.Ed.
-Master Teacher and B.S.
-Flight Technology.
 Students can also take courses leading to degrees in B.S.
 Accounting, B.S.
 Business Administration and Teaching Certificate.
-For admission, registration or program information, contact the CWU Moses Lake office at 509.793.2384.
+For admission, registration or program information, contact the CWU Moses Lake office at 509,793,2384.